FaroqueAbdullah/FaroqueAbdullah/README.md

 # Hi there!
-I'm a Full Stack Software Engineer 👋
+I'm Faroque Abdullah. 👋

 ## 🚀 About Me
 With 6 years of experience in software development, I'm passionate about creating robust, scalable, and maintainable web applications.
 I specialize in full-stack development, with a strong focus on writing clean, testable code.